how-to-dry-and-cure-your-marijuana-plant-cannabis-plant-curing-weed-dry-cannabis

 How to Prepare for Extractions

-Put the sugar leaves and the small, live buds from around the lower part of the plant in one of these extracting machines (check our marijuana THC extractors here and reach out to me for a discount on your favorite one) and make your favorite marijuana edibles.
+Place the sugar leaves and small, live buds from the lower part of the plant into an extraction machine (find our recommended THC extractors here

 More about What To Do With Your Cannabis Fan Leaves here.